Skparab1/server/README.md

 ````

 ## End
 Wow you've reached the end!
 Thanks for reading all the way though, and I hope you think this is cool.
 Please star it if you want!
 Don't forget to leave a message at https://skparab1.github.io/server/ui.html!
+TO see more analysis and impelementations of the idea og Githbu as a database,